Schedule your Goals & Planning Conference today, or contact us here.

 What is the Purpose of a Financial Affidavit in a Divorce?

-Each spouse’s lawyer prepares a financial affidavit for exchange.
+Each spouse’s divorce lawyer prepares a financial affidavit for exchange.
 Financial affidavits give a clear and accurate picture of the finances of the marriage, which sets the stage for negotiations and discussions about property division, alimony, and child support.
 It may lead to an additional exchange of documents or discovery.

 If you reach an agreement in your divorce, the financial affidavits give the court confidence that the spouses have shared the appropriate information to reach a fair and equitable agreement.
-This is critical, because the judge must determine that your agreement is fair and equitable to make it an enforceable order of the court at an uncontested hearing.
+This is critical, because the judge must determine that your agreement is fair and equitable to make it an enforceable order of the court at an uncontested divorce hearing.

 Read: Key Things to Know About a Financial Affidavit